Server Sundaram (unreleased film): Release

 Server Sundaram was originally scheduled for 7 September 2017, before being rescheduled for 29 September.
 After further delays, it was scheduled for 6 July 2018, before being delayed again to avoid competition with Mr. Chandramouli.
 After being in deadlock for more than a year, it was scheduled for 31 January 2020, only to be postponed to 14 February to avoid competition with Santhanam's other film, Dagaalty, and then to 21 February.
 After failing to release on the scheduled date, the film has no new release date, with the director blaming the distributors for ruining the film's release with their "amateur approach".
 In September 2025, he made social media posts pushing for its release, expressing confidence it would still resonate with audiences.
+In January 2026, the makers insinuated that the film would release in the same month during the Pongal weekend, but that move did not pan out.
+Anand later expressed frustration over the continuous delays, saying that while most of the financial issues were cleared, the makers need to clear ₹2.5 crore to obtain a No Objection Certificate.